 Holiday Leave Application

 A full-time employee receives eight hours of time off with pay for each paid holiday.
-A full-time employee who uses leave without pay in the month the holiday occurs receives time off with pay on a pro rata basis for each paid holiday.
-If an employee starts after the first working day of the month and has leave without pay, the holiday proration will be calculated based on prorated forecast hours and paid hours.

 A part-time employee receives time off with pay on a pro rata basis based on their scheduled work hours for each paid holiday.